networknt/light-doc/content/en/faq/oracle-streams.md

 ### Oracle Stream

-The Oracle Streams is not fit our CDC solution.
+The Oracle Streams does not fit our CDC solution.
 It can capture the data change to the queue, but the queue is oracle database queue.

 Oracle Steams use Oracle ANYDATA queue for the message store.